arpitbbhayani/articles/blogs/fsm.md

         a, b = b, a+b
 ```

-The `yield` statement is the one where the magic happens. `yield`ed value is returned to the caller and the function execution is paused.
-Once the next value is requested by calling `next`, the function resumes from this very statement.
+The `yield` statement is the one where the magic happens. yielded value is returned to the caller and the function execution is paused and the caller continues its execution.
+The flow returns back to the generator when the caller function asks from the next value.
+Once the next value is requested by calling `next`, the generator function resumes from where it left off i.e. `yield` statement.

 ```py
 >>> fgen = fib()